Help Index / Command and Control Screens /

 Overview

 To the right is data on the selected world.
 If you own the world, you can assemble fleets and place production orders here.
-If you don't own it, you can view a list of units and see battles that occurred there.
+If you don't own it, you can see what units are present and see battles that occurred there.

 World Information Page